anewsome1/hello-world/README.md

 hello-world
 ===========

-My first repository on GitHub
+My first repository on GitHub. <br/>
+This is some sample text information stuff.